Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Introduction

 \subsection{Acknowledgements}

-Part of the work for this paper was completed during the semester program on ``Multiple Dirichlet Series, Combinatorial Representation Theory, and Multiple Dirichlet Series'' at the Institute for Computational and Experimental Research in Mathematics in the spring of 2013.
+Part of the work for this paper was completed during the semester program on ``Automorphic Forms, Combinatorial Representation Theory, and Multiple Dirichlet Series'' at the Institute for Computational and Experimental Research in Mathematics (ICERM).
 The authors are very grateful for the financial support and excellent working conditions at ICERM.
-The last author also thanks Cornell University and the Mathematical Sciences Research Institute (MSRI).
-In addition, several important aspects of the work were tested and implemented using the computer package Sage.
+The second author wishes to acknowledge the support of the Max-Planck-Institut f\"{u}r Mathematik, and the last author also thanks Cornell University and the Mathematical Sciences Research Institute (MSRI).
+In addition, several important aspects of the work were tested and implemented using the computer package Sage \cite{sage}.
 Thanks to those who wrote the Knutson-Tao puzzles package during Sage Days 45, most notably Franco Saliola, Anne Schilling, Ed Richmond, and Avinash Dalal, in discussions with Allen Knutson.
+Finally, the authors are grateful to the anonymous referees, whose comments helped to greatly improve the exposition.

-\section{The Equivariant Rim Hook Rule}
+\section{The equivariant rim hook rule}

-\subsection{The Grassmannian and Factorial Schur Polynomials}
+\subsection{The Grassmannian and factorial Schur polynomials}

 The Grassmannian $Gr(k,n)$ is the complex variety whose points are $k$-planes in $\mathbb{C}^n$.
 In this paper, we are interested in the equivariant quantum cohomology of the Grassmannian.
-We'll start by introducing cohomology.

 The cohomology of the Grassmannian is governed by the intersection theory of Schubert varieties.
 A Schubert variety $X_{\lambda}$ is a subvariety of $Gr(k,n)$ satisfying the condition: